javeedsocial/setup-jenkins-ubuntu20/README.md

-# setup-jenkins-ubuntu20
+# setup-jenkins-ubuntu

-setup-jenkins-ubuntu20
+setup-jenkins-ubuntu

-Use this repo to setup Jenkins Ubuntu20
+Use this repo to setup Jenkins Ubuntu

+Tested on 20, 22, 24

 ```
 git clone https://github.com/jvsocial/setup-jenkins-on-aws-ubuntu.git